MicrosoftDocs/azure-docs/articles/sentinel/sap/sap-deploy-troubleshoot.md

 ### Missing data in your workbooks or alerts

 If you find that you're missing data in your Microsoft Sentinel workbooks or alerts, ensure that the **Auditlog** policy is properly enabled on the SAP side, with no errors in the log file.

 Use the **RSAU_CONFIG_LOG** transaction for this step.

 ### Missing SAP change request

 If you see errors that you're missing a required SAP change request, make sure you've imported the correct SAP change request for your system.

+For more information, see [ValidateSAP environment validation steps](prerequisites-for-deploying-sap-continuous-threat-monitoring.md#sap-environment-validation-steps).

+### No records/ records are always few hours behind for SAP audit log and change log

+The agent relies on time zone information to be correct.
+Check if SAP report TZCUSTHELP presents any errors.
+Follow [SAP note 481835 for more detials] (<https://me.sap.com/notes/481835/E>).

+If you see errors that you're missing a required SAP change request, make sure you've imported the correct SAP change request for your system.